adonini/WeatherStation/README.md

 ## Scripts

+In the `utils` folder general scripts can be found.

-The script `lst-ws.sh` can be used to start, stop and check the status of the processes mentioned above.
+`lst-ws.sh` can be used to start, stop and check the status of the processes mentioned above.
 Use `lst-ws.sh -h` for the different options.